 guidelines for the COVID-19 pandemic).

 Tour fees: AED 31.50 per student, including tax.
-With every ten students, one teacher is allowed to enter the package.
+With every 10 students, one free admission is allowed for a teacher/assistant.
 The entrance fee of AED 31.50, including VAT, must be paid for each additional teacher.

 One teacher/supervisor goes to the ticket office to pay, preferably with the amount ready to speed up the payment process.

 Students of Determination are allowed to enter with one carer/assistant free of charge if the ID of the assistant is presented.